 Centre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Centre is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Centre who work in healthcare (9.67%), management occupations (7.95%), and sales jobs (6.60%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Centre is worth considering.

-Being a small city, Centre does not have a public transit system used by locals to get to and from work.
+Centre is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Centre in 2010 was $19,494, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,976 for a family of four.
 However, Centre contains both very wealthy and poor people as well.

 Centre is a somewhat ethnically-diverse city.
 The people who call Centre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centre residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Centre include Irish, German, French , and Italian.

 The most common language spoken in Centre is English.
 Other important languages spoken here include Spanish and Hebrew.